OpaceDigitalAgency/stories/PROGRESS.md

 - Fixed additional issues:
   - Added AdminPage.php include in all other admin pages (blog-posts.php, authors.php, directory-items.php, games.php, ai-tools.php, tags.php)
   - Verified that media.php already had the correct include
+- Committed and pushed additional changes to git repository:
+  - Added all modified files to git
+  - Committed with message: "Fix missing AdminPage include in all admin pages"
+  - Pushed changes to remote repository
+- Fixed CSS issues:
+  - Downloaded all required CSS files from their CDN sources to the local server
+  - Updated header.php to use local CSS files instead of CDN links
+  - This resolved the Content Security Policy (CSP) issues that were blocking the CSS files